subos2008/binance-tool/README.md

 At the time of writing many services connect directly to binnace to pull in ws streams.
 Some of the more generic services listen to AMQP but it's a work in progress.
 Services are being renamed as 'spot` version in preparation for second versions that can trade long/shot on futures exchanges.
 All the current code makes spot specific assumptions.

+There is no UI apart from telegram.

+# Connecting

+In general there is no ingress.
+There is one for the telegram bot webhooks.

+  kubectl port-forward --namespace persistent-state svc/bitnami-redis-master 6379:6379

 ![](https://github.com/subos2008/binance-tool/workflows/DockerPublish/badge.svg)